-Did you know that skin cancer is the most common cancer diagnosis in the United States?
-About 85% of melanoma cases are caused by damaging ultraviolet radiation from the sun.
+Skin cancer is the most common cancer diagnosis in the United States, and about 85% of melanoma cases are caused by damaging ultraviolet radiation from the sun.
 It’s also largely preventable with good sun awareness and protection.

 What is melanoma?